This page - more berries for gout - was last reviewed or updated on 17 April 2017.

 STRAWBERRIES FOR GOUT

 Strawberries' flavonoids are another inhibitor of the enzyme cyclooxygenase (COX), the same enzyme that is inhibited by the flavonoids in cherries and by NSAIDs such as ibuprofen.
 Of these flavonoids, strawberries are high in pelargonidin and contain small amounts of the cyanidin, delphinidin and petunidin.
 Pelargonidin is the substance which makes strawberries red.
+Strawberry also contains the flavonoids quercetin and kaempferol, which have been associated with lowering uric acid.

 THE VALUE OF BERRIES FOR GOUT - A SUMMARY